-- The addition of rebates for more types of water use efficient appliances or retrofits of older ones and for outdoor watering equipment. - A water budget program where a water user enters into an agreement to use less water and the City monitors the usage and pays the customer for the reduction in use. - A "free stuff" program including low-flow faucet and shower heads.
+- The addition of rebates for more types of water use efficient appliances or retrofits of older ones and for outdoor watering equipment; - · A water budget program where a water user enters into an agreement to use less water and the City monitors the usage and pays the customer for the reduction in use: and - · A "free stuff" program including low-flow faucet and shower heads.

-The water demand offset program applies to commercial projects that require 5 AFY or more, residential projects that require 10 AFY or more, and mixed use projects that require 7.5 AFY or more.
+The water demand offset program applies to commercial projects that require 5 acre-feet per year (AFY) or more, residential projects that require 10 AFY or more, and mixed use projects that require 7.5 AFY or more.